 The amount of compensation you receive after a pedestrian accident depends heavily on the severity of your injuries and the extent of your medical expenses.
 Common examples of injuries that may warrant a pedestrian accident case include:

 - Spinal cord injuries

-In addition to providing compensation for all medical costs associated with the injury, an at-fault defendant may be obligated to make the plaintiff “whole” again.
-This can involve providing payments to reimburse a plaintiff for any missed time at work, as well as compensation intended to pay the plaintiff for any mental anguish connected to the accident.
+If you and your attorney are successful in proving negligence, the court will require the defendant to pay restitution for your all your current and future losses.
+This can involve providing payments to reimburse you for hospital bills, missed time at work, and mental anguish connected to the accident.
 A hard-working pedestrian accident lawyer in Omaha could work with a plaintiff to properly valuate their case and demand appropriate compensation from insurance companies.